FrancesCoronel/personal-website-v3/_posts/2016-04-30-schools-out.md

 SO MUCH GOING ON. =================

-It’s pretty crazy.
+It's pretty crazy.
 But a **good** crazy.

-Regardless, it’s a whole lot.
-So I’m going to break this news up into three smaller pieces.
+Regardless, it's a whole lot.
+So I'm going to break this news up into three smaller pieces.

 1. [Graduating from Undergrad](#section-graduating)
 2. [A Mentoring Venture](#section-mentoring)